 “We’re now coming to learn that fibromyalgia is a complex illness with multiple things going on,” he adds.
 “There is clearly a psychological component, but this exists on top of a vague immune condition that we’re still working to define.”

 The symptoms of fibromyalgia are widespread diffuse pain; psychological symptoms such as depression and anxiety; and somatic symptoms such as fatigue, memory difficulties, and poor sleep quality.
-Due to these wide-ranging symptoms, there is an equally wide number of medications commonly prescribed for fibromyalgia — everything from strong pain medicines and sleeping pills to antidepressants.
+Due to these wide-ranging symptoms, there is an equally wide number of therapies, treatments and medications commonly used for fibromyalgia — everything from diet, exercise, strong pain medicines and sleeping pills to antidepressants.

 You may have heard of the heavily advertised fibromyalgia drug, Lyrica (pregabalin).
 It’s an antiepileptic, anticonvulsant medication that slows down seizure-related impulses in the brain, and also influences nervous system pain-signaling chemicals in the brain, which is why it’s commonly prescribed for fibromyalgia.